cryptogogue/vol-node-setup/README.md

 If you are creating a new CloudFlare account, you can choose their "free" plan (which may be listed below the paid plans on their welcome screen; look for it).

 Once logged in, add your domain to CloudFlare for DNS management.
 Cloudflare will instruct you to change your domain name servers, follow the instructions provided by CloudFlare.
-You can choose the default settings; the main thing right now is to update your domain account (with your registrar) to use CloudFlare's nameservers and wait for the changes to go thourgh.
+You can choose the default settings; the main thing right now is to update your domain account (with your registrar) to use CloudFlare's nameservers and wait for the changes to go through.
 This could take up to 24 hours.
 Once this is done, we can modify the DNS settings.

 Once the domain has been added to CloudFlare, we need to change some settings.